aklin/aklin.github.io/_posts/2025-09-25-quick-zettelkasten-identifiers.md

 * One digit shorter than the YMMDDC method below
 * Makes your brain work
-* The

 ### Problems

-Makes your brain work.
-This adds friction to taking notes, which might make one's ADHD-afflicted brain to not want to take notes anymore.
+The method adds friction to taking notes, which leads to fewer notes.

 ## The YMMDDC Method